Disney Channel: Bumpers

 In between regularly scheduled programming and advertisement breaks, Disney Channel features bumpers.
-These bumpers have varied in content substantially throughout the history of the channel, created using a broad array of artistic methods such as traditional animation, digital animation, claymation, live action, and puppeteering.
-They have been praised for their high quality composition and ingenuity.

-However, they became especially iconic in September 2002, when Disney Channel underwent a major rebranding, including in its bumpers and logo.
-These bumpers highlighted the iconic 'mouse ears' logo throughout them, featuring various videos that culminated in both the appearance of the logo, alongside a newly introduced theme song, which is regarded as its most recognizable and is still used to this day.
-This theme song consists of a four-note mnemonic jingle composed by Alex Lasarenko, former executive of Tonal Sounds and creative director at Elias Arts.

-In addition to its logo and jingle, Disney Channel's most recognizable bumper format consists of a celebrity or figure from one of its programs holding a wand and drawing the then-current form of the Disney Channel logo on the screen.
-This celebrity will introduce their name, the program they are featured on, and finish with the line "And you're watching Disney Channel."
-Dubbed a 'Wand ID' by fans, this format typically ends in a variation of the mnemonic.
+The creator of the four-note mnemonic introduced for the channel in 2002, was relatively unknown until being identified as Alex Lasarenko, who had also worked with Tonal Sound and Elias Arts, by YouTube documentary channel Defunctland in 2022.

 Sports

 For a period, ESPN's broadcasts of the Little League World Series baseball tournament frequently featured cross-promotion with music-related Disney Channel properties, with past editions having featured collaborations with High School Musical, the Jonas Brothers, Camp Rock, and Phineas and Ferb.

 In March 2023, Disney Channel broadcast a live professional sporting event for the first time, carrying a youth-oriented alternate broadcast of a National Hockey League (NHL) game—known as the Big City Greens Classic—as part of ESPN's coverage of the league.
 The broadcast was themed around the Disney Channel animated series Big City Greens, visualizing data from the league's player and puck tracking system with 3D animated players.